ganelson/inform-evolution/proposals/0005-removing-translates-into-unicode.md

 0 to 0xFFFF.

-6. However, if (as is true by default) Inform is compiling to a 32-bit VM such as Glulx or to C, then Inform allows plane 1 as well, i.e., up to 0x1FFFF.
+6. However, if (as is true by default) Inform is compiling to a 32-bit VM such as Glulx or to C, then Inform allows names to be used from plane 1 as well, i.e., up to 0x1FFFF.
 Allowing plane 1 for the first time means that many emoji and other exotic script characters are now legal:
 	```
 	[unicode Egyptian hieroglyph o030]
 	[unicode tetragram for vastness or wasting]